 Invite each child to find a partner.
 Have the children face their partners in a sitting position and hold hands.
 Partners hold hands and move forward and backward together as you sing the song.

 Gently down the stream

 Merrily, merrily, merrily, merrily

 Variation: Sing the song slow and move slow then sing the song fast and move fast.

 Fingerplay Fact 5: Large Motor Skills

-As young children use their full bodies to act out the actions of a fingerplay, they are working to develop large motor skills such as balance and squatting or stretching.
-Fingerplays and simple rhymes can add an element of active play into your circletime or anytime of the day which keeps little bodies moving and stretching while at the same time, building the ability to cognitively and physically control those large motor movements.
+As young children use their full bodies to act out the actions of a fingerplay, they are working to develop large motor skills such as balance and coordination while squatting or stretching.
+Fingerplays and simple rhymes can add an element of active play into your circletime or anytime of the day which keeps little bodies moving, while at the same time, building the ability to cognitively and physically control those large motor movements.
 As the children prepare to “pop” up at the end of “Five Little Popcorn Seeds,” mentioned above they must keep their balance and listen for that important cue that tells them it is time to “pop!”
 As the children work together to rock back and forth in “Row Your Boat” they must also work to keep their balance and coordinate their bodies to work together in a timely fashion.

 to see the remaining ten fabulous fingerplays and facts